khesraw-mohammadi/convert-Infix-To-Post-Fix/README.md

 # convertMidfixToPostFix
-Convert Midfix to post fix and calculate postfix
+Convert Midfix to post fix and calculate postfix with GUI form